ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 J Q id p : P a → P b
 ```

-Alternatively, we can define subst as the core eliminator for equality.
+Alternatively, we can define substitution as the core eliminator for equality.

 ```
 Γ ⊢ p : a ≡ b